rpsubc8/ESP32TinyCPC/readmeEnglish.md

 We must modify the file <b>platformio.ini</b> the option <b>upload_port</b> to select the COM port where we have our TTGO VGA32 board.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyCPC/main/preview/previewPlatformIO.gif'></center>
 Then we will proceed to compile and upload to the board.
 No partitions are used, so we must upload all the compiled binary.
 Everything is prepared so we don't have to install the bitluni libraries.
-However, if we need the sound options, we will need to install the <b>fabgl</b> libraries, only for the Arduino IDE, since for PLATFORM I have left the libraries in the project.
+However, if we need the sound options, we will need to install the <b>fabgl</b> libraries, only for the Arduino IDE, since for PLATFORMIO have left the libraries in the project.